PS2Sanctuary/Sanctuary.SoeProtocol/docs/index.md

 In the case that a party encounters a fatal error and cannot continue the session, it should send a `FatalError` packet.
 Upon the other party receiving this, it is assumed that it may return a `FatalErrorResponse`.
 However, the author has never observed this in practice.

+## Data Transmission

+The main purpose of the SOE protocol is to provide reliable and ordered transmission of data from a higher level protocol.
+This is documented [here](./data-transmission.md).